 Since no specific antiviral therapy is available, treatment is limited to symptomatic measures.
-These include bed rest with careful nursing, correct positioning, and physical therapy.
-Aftercare includes appropriate physiotherapy and treatment with orthopedic devices such as orthoses.
+These include bed rest with careful nursing, correct positioning and physical therapy.
+Aftercare includes appropriate physiotherapy and treatment with orthopaedic devices such as orthoses.
 This can improve mobility after the acute stage of the disease.

 Ottobock orthoses and supports for polio/post-polio

 The illustrated products represent treatment examples.
 Many different factors determine whether a product is actually suitable for you and whether you are capable of taking full advantage of the functionality of the product.
 Based on a detailed examination (anamnesis), your doctor and O&P professional will work with you to determine the treatment that is likely to be most suitable for you.
 Please don’t hesitate to contact us if you have any questions.